Inference with Randomized Regression Trees: Abstract

 \section{Abstract}

 Regression trees are a popular machine learning algorithm that fit piecewise constant models by recursively partitioning the predictor space.
-In this paper, we focus on performing statistical inference in a data-dependent model obtained from the fitted tree.
+This paper focuses on statistical inference for a data-dependent model obtained from a fitted regression tree.
 We introduce Randomized Regression Trees (RRT), a novel selective inference method that adds independent Gaussian noise to the gain function underlying the splitting rules of classic regression trees.

-The RRT method offers several advantages.
-First, it utilizes the added randomization to obtain an exact pivot using the full dataset, while accounting for the data-dependent structure of the fitted tree.
-Second, with a small amount of randomization, the RRT method achieves predictive accuracy similar to a model trained on the entire dataset.
-At the same time, it provides significantly more powerful inference than data splitting methods, which rely only on a held-out portion of the data for inference.
-Third, unlike data splitting approaches, it yields intervals that adapt to the signal strength in the data.
-Our empirical analyses highlight these advantages of the RRT method and its ability to convert a purely predictive algorithm into a method capable of performing reliable and powerful inference in the tree model.
+The RRT method offers several advantages over existing methods.
+First, added randomization is used to obtain a closed-form pivot while accounting for the data-dependent tree structure.
+Second, RRT with a small amount of randomization achieves predictive accuracy similar to a model trained on the entire dataset, while also providing significantly more powerful inference than existing selective inference methods, such as data splitting.
+Third, RRT yields intervals that automatically adapt to the signal strength in the data.
+Our empirical analyses highlight these advantages of the RRT method and its ability to convert a purely predictive algorithm into a method capable of performing powerful inference in the non-linear tree model.